MA in Interpreting and Translation Studies

 Duration and course requirements

-This is a full-time (35 credit hour), intense, two-semester course of studies that runs from the end of August until mid-May.
+For the Spanish-English language track, this is a full-time (35 credit hour), intense, two-semester course of studies that runs from the end of August until mid-May.
 In addition to the coursework, an internship and an applied research project will allow students to make a rigorous connection between the practical experience in the workplace and their more theoretical experience in the classroom.

 Core Courses (29 hrs):

 - Applied Interpreting Studies (TIS 731, 3 hrs)

 - Applied Translation Studies (TIS 733, 3 hrs)

 - Discourse Organization and Interpreting (TIS 735, 3 hrs)

 - Contrastive Spanish/English Grammar and Stylistics (language specific) (SPA 624, 3 hrs)

 - Spanish Translation (language specific) (SPA 681, 3 hrs)

 - Spanish-English Interpreting (language specific) (SPA 682, 3 hrs)